alexjvr1/Velocity2020/README.md

 [MapDamage2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3694634/) is a package used to estimate and correct for Cytosine deamination (or any other transition/transversion bias in the data).
 This is a problem anticipated for ancient DNA, and possibly for museum data.

 This needs to be locally installed on BlueCrystal.
-Follow the instructions in the tutorial
+Follow the git install instructions in the tutorial [here](https://ginolhac.github.io/mapDamage/)

+We'll also need to install pysam.

 MapDamage will be run in the 02a_museum_mapped folder.

 1. Create a file listing all the bamfiles
 ```